Identity Protection - Learn How PayPal Canada Protects You

 If you suspect your PayPal account has been compromised, contact us immediately.

 Ask for the fraud departments, explain your situation, and ask them what they can do to help.

-Before contacting your financial institutions, fill out an identity theft affidavit prepared by the U.S. Federal Trade Commission.
+Before contacting your financial institutions, file an identity theft complaint to the Identity Theft Data Clearinghouse developed by the Federal Trade Commission to handle identity theft complaints.
+Contact the Human Resources Development Canada (HRDC) if someone has used your Social Insurance Number to apply for government services.
 This will help you deal with any questions from your banks and credit card companies.

 Know your rights

-The Federal Trade Commission offers a summary of your rights in the United States, so check it out.
+Public Safety Canada offers a summary of your rights, so check it out.

 File a crime report

-Call your local police and file a report right away.
+Call the police and file a report right away.
 This will help your credibility when you're speaking with the banks and credit card companies.
-In some cases, you may have to file a report in the jurisdiction where the crime occurred.

 3. Place a Fraud Alert on Your Credit